gbv/paia/paia.md

   : If this parameter is present, *all* responses MUST be returned with a
     200 OK status code, even [error responses](#error-response).

+## HTTP headers

+Clients SHOULD include an approriate `User-Agent` request header with client name and version.

+The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`) in UTF8, optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript`).
+The charset SHOULD be included as part of the Content-Type header (`application/json; charset=utf-8` or `application/javascript; charset=utf-8`)

+[Scopes](#access-token-and-scopes) SHOULD be returned with HTTP response headers `X-OAuth-Scopes` and `X-Accepted-OAuth-Scopes.

+To support non-JSONP access to a PAIA server from any web application via Cross-Origin Resource Sharing (CORS), the PAIA server SHOULD always include the following HTTP response headers:

+    Access-Control-Allow-Origin: *
+    Access-Control-Expose-Headers: X-OAuth-Scopes X-Accepted-OAuth-Scopes

+A [request error](#error-response) response MAY further include the HTTP response header `WWW-Authentificate`.

+## HTTP message body

+All POST requests MUST include a HTTP message body in JSON format in UTF-8.
+A Content-Type request header MUST be sent with `application/json; charset=utf-8` or `application/json`.
+A PAIA auth server SHOULD additionally accept URL encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.
+Request encoding ISO-8859-1 MAY be supported in addition to UTF-8 for these requests.

 ## Access tokens and scopes

 All PAIA methods, with [login](#login) from PAIA auth as the only exception,